filiph/selfimproving-dev/book/bayes-theorem.md

 The purpose of this article was to give you an intuitive understanding of something quite unintuitive.
 Bayes is used everywhere from spell checking to driverless cars.
 Maybe you'll find a use for it in your own work.

+If you can compute some ratio (the test), and that ratio is indicative of something interesting (the real event), think about Reverend Bayes.